MCannavan/DotDashLib/README.md

 }

 dependencies {
-    implementation 'dev.mcannavan.dotdash:1.0.7'
+    implementation 'dev.mcannavan.dotdash:1.0.8'
 }

 ```

-Also available as a .jar file including sources.jar and javadocs.jar from the releases page.
+For more installation methods please check the maven central repository page.
+Available as a .jar file including sources.jar and javadocs.jar from the releases page.

 ## Usage
 Some basic usage patterns: